noarfarber/bookmark-manager-1/user_stories.md

    As a web user
    So that I can access websites I regularly visit
    I'd like to see list of saved bookmarks

+2. Add new bookmarks
+   As a time-pressed user
+   So that I can save a website
+   I would like to add the site's address and title to bookmark manager